nathan-gilbert/pi-status/README.md

 ## Todo

+- Save historical in a database instead of a file
+- Modularize the statistics that are gathered
+- Use React to display better stats, maybe even real time
+- Add weather forecast
 - Migrate CSS into it's own file
-- Migrate html into it's own file
-- Save historical in a database instead of a file
-- modularize the statistics that are gathered